Mentorship Program Resources

 The opportunity to share knowledge, strengthen leadership and communication skills, expand your professional network, and contribute to the growth of future generations.

-The program will run from June 1 to December 31, 2025.
-Sessions may be held monthly, biweekly, or as mutually agreed upon by mentor and mentee.
+The program will run from April 1 to December 3, 2026.
+Sessions will be at least monthly, or more frequently as mutually agreed upon by mentor and mentee.

 Through a matching process based on interests, goals, areas of expertise, language, geographic location, and professional/personal compatibility.